-A first approach to this question is to adopt the conditional as an auxiliary operator, as is done in~\cite{BPS13,BP12a}, and to answer question~\eqref{qu:what} using definitions of the binary propositional connectives as above and the axiomatization for the valuation congruence of interest in proposition algebra (or, if ``mixed conditional statements'' are at stake, axiomatizations for the appropriate valuations congruences).
-An alternative and more direct approach to question~\eqref{qu:what} is to establish axiomatizations for short-circuited binary connectives in which the conditional is \emph{not} used.
-For free valuation congruence, an equational axiomatization of short-circuited binary propositional connectives is provided by Staudt in~\cite{Daan}, where $se(P\;\texttt{\&\&}\;Q)=_{\text{def}}se(P)[\tr\mapsto se(Q)]$ and $se(\neg P)=_{\text{def}}se(P)[\tr\mapsto\fa,\fa \mapsto\tr]$ (and $se$ is also defined for short-circuited disjunction), and the associated completeness proof is based on decomposition properties of such evaluation trees.
-For repetition-proof valuation congruence it is an open question whether a finite, equational axiomatization of the short-circuited binary propositional connectives exists, and an investigation of repetition-proof evaluation trees defined by such connectives might be of interest in this respect.
+independent of the precise syntax of $P$ and $Q$, hence, $P\;\texttt{\&\&}\;Q=_{\text{def}}Q\lef P\rig\fa$.
+It easily follows that \texttt{\&\&} is associative (cf.\ Footnote~\ref{fn1}).
+In a similarly way, negation can be defined by $\neg P=_{\text{def}}\fa\lef P\rig\tr$.
+In~\cite{BPS13} we focus on this question: \begin{question} Which are the logical laws that characterize short-circuit evaluation of binary propositional connectives? \end{question} A first approach to this question is to adopt the conditional as an auxiliary operator, as is done in~\cite{BPS13,BP12a}, and to answer Question~\ref{qu:what} using definitions of the binary propositional connectives as above and the axiomatization for the valuation congruence of interest in proposition algebra (or, if ``mixed conditional statements'' are at stake, axiomatizations for the appropriate valuations congruences).
+An alternative and more direct approach to Question~\ref{qu:what} is to establish axiomatizations for short-circuited binary connectives in which the conditional is \emph{not} used.
+For free valuation congruence, an equational axiomatization of short-circuited binary propositional connectives is provided by Staudt in~\cite{Daan,PS17}, where $se(P\;\texttt{\&\&}\;Q)=_{\text{def}}se(P)[\tr\mapsto se(Q)]$ and $se(\neg P)=_{\text{def}}se(P)[\tr\mapsto\fa,\fa \mapsto\tr]$ (and where the function $se$ is also defined for short-circuited disjunction), and the associated completeness proof is based on decomposition properties of such evaluation trees.
+For repetition-proof and contractive valuation congruence we conjecture that a finite equational axiomatization of the short-circuited binary propositional connectives does not exist if $|A|>2$.
 We conclude with an example on the use of $\CPrp$ that is based on~\cite[Ex.4]{BPS13}.